backstage/backstage/docs/references/glossary.md

 ## Decorator (search plugin)

-A transform stream.
-Decorators allow you to add additional information to documents outside of the [collator](#collator-search-plugin).
-They sit between the collators and the [indexers](#indexer-search-plugin) and can add extra fields to documents as they're being collated and indexed.
+A transform stream that allows you to add additional information to [documents](#document-search-plugin).

-Possible use cases for a decorator could be to bias search results or otherwise improve the search experience in your Backstage instance.
-Decorators can also be used to remove [metadata](#metadata), filter out, or even add extra documents at index-time.

 ## Deployment Artifacts